 In return, OEC holders are exempted to pay the travel tax and the airport terminal fee.

 POEA is the agency of the government responsible for assessing and verifying your employment abroad.
 But before heading to their office, you must first create an account online and set an appointment.

-As a suggestion: You should book an appointment 3-5 days before your departure date just so you have more time.
+As a suggestion, you should book an appointment 3-5 days before your departure date just so you have more time.

-You will need to fill out all information online including your personal data, your employers, and legal beneficiaries.
+Next, fill out all information online including your personal data, your employers, and legal beneficiaries.
 Bear in mind that all the information filled in should be true because they will also ask you some supporting evidence.